TaoELi/cavmd_examples_ch4/2024fall_xinwei_ch4_cavmd/demos/README.md

 **Plotting**:

 In plot.py file, data1 is nonequilibrium trajectory and data2 is equilibrium trajectory.
 In /demos/data/ folder, the averaged 40 trajectories results (in coord_40 and noneqcoord_40) are also provided.
+In both equilibrium and nonequilibrium simulation, total simulation time and simulation step for printing xyz files are set as 5 ps and 2 fs, which means the trajectories contain 2501 geometries (including the initial geometries).

 ```python
 data1 = np.loadtxt(f'./400/E0_6e-4/noneqcoord/simu_noneq_6e-3_1.xc.xyz.scoord.txt')[:2501,:]